What We Publish

 PLEASE SEND FICTION AS AN ATTACHMENT.

-We prefer Shunn formatting–it’s a good idea to learn this anyway, since unless a market asks for something highly specific, you can’t go wrong.
+We expect Shunn formatting–it’s a good idea to learn this anyway, since unless a market asks for something highly specific, you can’t go wrong.
 Above all, please ensure your name is on the actual document.
 If your name is not on the actual document, we will send you a rejection letter without reading the work.
 We get many documents without names and contact information, and we can’t consider those–they could get misattributed and/or are at risk of never getting a response.
 Therefore, if a name isn’t on the actual document(s), we will send out a standard rejection letter.

-Here is the link to the format guide:
+Here are links to the format guides:

 Document: .doc or .docx.
 We will not read any other format.